-There are times when God can seem distant and seemingly disinterested about what is happening in our lives.
+There are times when God can seem distant and possibly disinterested about what is happening in our lives.
 On the ground level, we feel all alone.
 We are muttering and sputtering through life, while God is off fighting battles that seem more important to Him than tending to our business.

 Listen to the podcast